anu725053/anu725053/README.md

 **Welcome 👋**
 >Something about me:

-> - 🔭 Undegrad at Indian instituteof information technology,Sricity.
+> - :books: Undegrad at Indian instituteof information technology,Sricity.
 > - :moneybag: Freelancer.
 > - 🌱 A fan Django and ML.
 > - ✉️ How to reach me: anu725053@gmail.com